NeCTAR-RC/nectar-training/package07/sections/appendices.markdown

 Paste the contents of your public key as one line into this file.

 {% BgBox info %}
-**Tipp:** Copy the content of the public key by opening it with a text editor, marking all text and copying with **CTRL+C**.
+**Tip:** Copy the content of the public key by opening it with a text editor, marking all text and copying with **CTRL+C**.
 Then, go to your PuTTY Window which has the editor open for authorized_keys.
 Pasting the content will not work with **CTRL+V** on PuTTY, but instead, clicking the right or middle mouse button should paste the content.
 {% endBgBox %}

 Similarly, if you want to remove a key, you have to delete the line for that key from the *authorized_key* file on your instance.